 Damoah and Samoah's (2021) study of public transport in Ghana focused on service delivery.
 While the study identified the benefits of cooperation among partners to deliver long-lasting projects and impacts, the authors recommended the need for a more detailed and current study with a broader sample across developing countries.
-In addition, some studies have focused on specific project stages such as pre-construction, feasibility, construction, or implementation (Likhitruangsilp et al., 2018; Matta & Panchal, 2020).
+In addition, some studies have focused on specific project stages such as pre-construction, feasibility, construction, or implementation (Likhitruangsilp et al., 2018; Matta and Panchal, 2020).
 Given that transport projects have a long lifecycle, consideration of success beyond the implementation stages is critical.

-The study by Malek and Bhatt (2022) compared CSFs for public and private sector stakeholders in the Indian road sector.
-With a focus on road construction projects, a structural equation modelling of 42 CSFs at different project phases was performed.
-Two hundred and seventy-five responses from government and private sector organisations were used to evaluate the relationships between six construction phases and CSFs.
+The study by Malek and Bhatt (2023) compared CSFs for public and private sector stakeholders in the Indian road sector.
+A structural equation modelling of 42 CSFs at different project phases was performed with a focus on road construction projects.
+To evaluate the relationships between the six construction phases and CSFs, 275 responses from government and private sector organisations were used.
 The survey statements related to the successful completion of each stage and the entire project.

-Okoro et al. (2022) examined PPP considerations regarding bus rapid transit systems.
+Okoro, Muleya and Musonda (2022) examined PPPs considerations regarding bus rapid transit (BRT) systems.
 The study used interviews with experts and BRT users in one province of South Africa.
 The study found that institutional arrangements, existing characteristics and impact, service reliability and quality, technical analysis of infrastructural integration, demand, environmental performance metrics and life cycle costs are important considerations.
-While the strengths of PPP arrangements were acknowledged, the study focused on BRTs and project success indicators and incorporated the perception of users.
+While the strengths of PPPs arrangements were acknowledged, the study focused on BRTs and project success indicators and incorporated the perception of users.

-More recently, Chan et al. (2023) employed quantitative techniques to assess and rank barriers to private sector entry into PPP transportation project arrangements; not existing mechanisms.
-The study used opinions from only 35 respondents including contractors, consultants, and employers in Iran; thus, the findings may not be generalisable or applicable to other developing countries.
+More recently, Chan et al. (2023) employed quantitative techniques to assess and rank barriers to private sector entry into PPPs transportation project arrangements; not existing mechanisms.
+The study used opinions from only 35 respondents including contractors, consultants and employers in Iran; thus, the findings may not be generalisable or applicable to other developing countries.
 It is possible to come up with a different structure or taxonomy of factors in other developing countries because cultural differences, settings and governance dynamics are different.
-PPPs are highly complex and unique policy instruments; thus, may differ due to inherent complex attributes, service quality, culture, governance and economic impact (Liang & Wang, 2019).
+PPPs are highly complex and unique policy instruments; thus, may differ due to inherent complex attributes, service quality, culture, governance and economic impact (Liang and Wang, 2019).

 Therefore, although the findings are arguably generalisable as developing countries share similar characteristics, it is essential to investigate how these various factors apply in other emerging economies.
-Therefore, it appears that limited studies have ranked and explained these CSFs using a mixed-method approach, incorporating participants in more developing countries and different transport asset classes (rail, road, and airport).
-This approach will contribute to filling the gaps and extending the knowledge on PPP transport CSFs in developing countries.
+Therefore, it appears that limited studies have ranked and explained these CSFs using a mixed-method approach, incorporating participants in more developing countries and different transport asset classes (rail, road and airport).
+This approach will contribute to filling the gaps and extending the knowledge of PPPs transport CSFs in developing countries.

 Integrating the results from a quantitative and subsequent qualitative approach provides a deeper understanding of the research problem and how it manifests in specific contexts and projects.